dvdmtw98/notes/notes-vault/programming-languages/c/core-concepts/c-functions.md

 #### Multi-Dimensional Array

 For multi-dimensional arrays only the length of the first dimension can be omitted
+Arrays are stored using row-major order and the index of the inner arrays is required to calculate the address to access the element

 ```c
 #define LEN 10